 One company that practices AB Testing is Upworthy, a media entity that boasts 11 million followers on Facebook, 500,000 followers on Twitter and 160,000 subscribers on Youtube.
 They use AB Testing to curate the perfect headlines and leads in articles for the best chance of going viral.
 Here are more examples of companies that successfully used AB Testing:

 AB Testing is a powerful tool at the forefront of most marketing campaigns and should be implemented by any marketer.
-It’s difficult to know what content will resonate with your audience, which is why AB Testing is used so you can see what variation sticks the best on the dart board.
-Most people think that content goes viral by accident; it’s actually a highly manufactured process by marketers who have empirically tested multiple ideas to see what works before promoting the best one to the bulk of their audience.
+It's difficult to know what content will resonate with your audience, which is why AB Testing is used so you can see what variation sticks the best on the dart board.
+Most people think that content goes viral by accident; it's actually a highly manufactured process by marketers who have empirically tested multiple ideas to see what works before promoting the best one to the bulk of their audience.
+Facebook often uses it in its algorithm and Instagram will be sure to follow as various updates to its algorithm roll out in 2018.

 How have you used AB Testing in your campaigns and how successful was it?
 What metrics were you testing for?
 Let me know in the comments below!